 #1 It’s Best To Carry Cash

-We live in a day and age where everybody uses their debit or credit card to pay for what they need, and even to pay for the tiniest things.
-Not going to lie I am one of those people, I mean, why would I bother to carry tons of cash and coins one?
+We live in a day and age where everybody uses their debit or credit card to pay for what they need and even to pay for the tiniest things.
+Not going to lie; I am one of those people; I mean, why would I bother to carry tons of cash and coins?
 Those 1cts coins are the worst!

-But, I digress.
-Especially since we know that in Japan using cash is actually a big thing, so do not be worried about carrying cash on you as this is how you’ll pay for the most of things as it is pretty common to use cash there and not a card.
+But I digress.
+Especially since we know that using cash in Japan is a big thing, do not worry about carrying cash on you as this is how you’ll pay for most things as it is pretty common to use some money there and not a card.

-Also, chances are that if you don’t have an international option on your card you’ll pay fees every time you use your card.
-So, it’s best to change money beforehand or withdraw a big amount.
+Also, the chances are that if you don’t have an international option on your card, you’ll pay fees every time you use your card.
+So, it’s best to change money beforehand or withdraw a significant amount.

 #2 Always Stay On The Left Side Of The Escalator